Fusion1013/AvasarVault/Major Locations/Separi/The City-State of Drufali/City-State of Drufali Overview.md

 ---
 tags:
   - city
   - nation
 todo: Need to finish filling out the notes on Drufali
 editors:
   - Daniel
+aliases:
+  - Drufali
 ---
 *"We Stand Alone Against the Raging Storm"*